-About half of all children in the United States with an autistic spectrum disorder are diagnosed at age five or older according to a May 2012, NCHS (National Center for Health Statistics) data brief.
+About half of all children in the United States with an autistic spectrum disorder are diagnosed at age five or older, according to a May 2012 NCHS (National Center for Health Statistics) data brief.
 However, many parents are suspicious much sooner.
-As part of autism awareness month, we bring you clues in toddler development that can alert you to a potential issue.
+As part of autism awareness month, we bring you clues into toddler development that can alert you to a potential issue.

 Pediatricians often use a questionnaire called the M-CHAT (Modified Checklist for Autism in Toddlers) as a screening tool.
 This test can be downloaded for free.
 In our office, we administer the M-CHAT at the 18-month well-child visit and again at the two-year well visit, but the test is valid down to 16 months and in kids as old as 30 months.
 Not every child who fails this test has autism, but the screening helps us to identify which child needs further evaluation.

 At 15-18 months of age, children should show the beginnings of pretend play.
-For example, if you give your child a toy car, the toddler should pretend to drive the car on a road, make appropriate car noises, or maybe even narrate the action: “Up, up, up, down, down, rrrroooom!”
-Younger babies mouth the car, spin the wheels, hold it in different positions, or drag a car upside down, but by 18 months, they perceive a car is a car and make it act accordingly.
-Other examples of pretend play are when a toddler uses an empty spoon and pretends to feed his dad, or takes the T.V. remote and then holds it like a phone and says “hello?”
-You may also see him take a baby doll, tuck baby into bed, and cover her with a blanket.
+For example, if you give your child a toy car, the toddler should pretend to drive the car on the road, make appropriate car noises, or maybe even narrate the action: “Up, up, up, down, down, rrrroooom!”
+Younger babies mouth the car, spin the wheels, hold it in different positions, or drag a car upside down, but by 18 months, they perceive a car as a car and make it act accordingly.
+Other examples of pretend play are when a toddler uses an empty spoon and pretends to feed his dad or takes the T.V. remote and then holds it like a phone and says, “Hello?”
+You may also see him take a baby doll, tuck the baby into bed, and cover her with a blanket.

 Eye contact in American culture is a sign that the child is paying attention and engaged with another person.
 Lack of eye contact or lack of “checking in” with parents and other caregivers can be a sign of delayed social development.